One-Queen Show: Episode

-On the main stage, RuPaul welcomes fellow judges as well as guest judge Whoopi Goldberg.
-The runway category is The Color Purple.
+After the contestants present their looks in the fashion show, the judges deliver their critiques, deliberate, then share the results with the group.
 Crystal Methyd and Jackie Cox receive positive critiques, and Crystal Methyd wins the challenge.
 Heidi N Closet, Jaida Essence Hall, and Sherry Pie receive negative critiques, and Sherry Pie is deemed safe.
 Heidi N Closet and Jaida Essence Hall place in the bottom and face off in a lip-sync contest to "1999" (1982) by Prince.
 Jaida Essence Hall wins the lip-sync and Heidi N Closet is eliminated from the competition.